 You don’t need to feel embarrassed – our nurses do this every day and just want to know what sort of tests you need.

 An STI test usually involves the nurse or doctor getting a sample from inside your vagina or urethra using a swab (like a long cotton bud).
 Sometimes you may be able to take this swab yourself.
 If you have a penis, you will be asked to collect a pee sample so try not to wee before your appointment.

 An STI test might also include:

-- an examination to see if an infection is present
+- an examination to see if you have an infection

 - a swab test from any sores, ulcers or discharge